StreamlabsSupport/Streamlabs-Desktop/README.md

 ### Display capture not working for Nvidia notebook users

-First disable **Force GPU as render device** in `Settings > Advanced (Video section)` https://prnt.sc/mzzm1s and restart Streamlabs OBS.
+First disable **Force GPU as render device** in `Settings > Advanced (Video section)` https://prnt.sc/mzzm1s and restart Streamlabs Desktop.
 If that does not resolve the display capture issue then also do the following;

-1. Have Streamlabs OBS shortcut on your desktop, if not add it.
+1. Have Streamlabs Desktop shortcut on your desktop, if not add it.
-2. Right-click the `Streamlabs OBS` shortcut and select `Run with graphics processor -> Integrated graphics`.
+2. Right-click the `Streamlabs Desktop` shortcut and select `Run with graphics processor -> Integrated graphics`.
         - https://prnt.sc/kwyv9x

 > If you cannot find the option Run with graphics processor in the context menu then follow the following extra steps.